EngrCivil/engrcivil-design-system/README.md

 ---

-## 06 · How to Use This With Claude
+## 06 · How to Use This With Any AI

-Paste this at the start of any post generation prompt:
+Paste this at the start of any prompt in ChatGPT, Claude, Gemini, or any other AI:

+> Read my design system rules below and follow them exactly when generating my post.
-> Follow my design system.
-Background: Sand #F5F0E8.
-Headline: serif, bold, Graphite.
+> Background: Sand #F5F0E8.
+Headline: serif, bold, Graphite #1A1A18.
 Category label: ALL CAPS, small, in the category accent color.
-Stats/numbers: large, bold, Burnt Coral #E8654A.
+Stats and numbers: large, bold, Burnt Coral #E8654A.
 Handle @EngrCivil_ at the bottom, small and muted.
 Keep it spacious with generous whitespace.

 Then add your topic.
 Example:

+> Topic: 3 things a QC inspector checks before a concrete pour.
+Use the Steps template.

+Or share the link to this repo directly:

+> My design system is at github.com/EngrCivil/engrcivil-design-system — read it and follow it exactly.
+Then generate a post about: [your topic].
 > Topic: 3 things a QC inspector checks before concrete pour.
 Use the Steps template.

 ---